 If the parties are successful in reaching any settlement on their issues, the agreements will be memorialized in writing and then drafted in a formal pleading format by one of the parties, or their attorneys, to be signed by all involved and presented to the court for filing.
 If the parties are unsuccessful in reaching an agreement, then they will report such to the court and trial will proceed as set.

 Here at Mello & Pickering, LLP we can help develop a strong case for you as we have extensive experience in assisting parties reach settlement prior to trial even in the most complex cases.
-With our combined 28 years of experience we can help you to ensure that your case goes as smoothly as possible while ensuring that your interests are protected.
+With 40 years of combined experience we can help you to ensure that your case goes as smoothly as possible while ensuring that your interests are protected.